 Kenya has a high invertebrate multiplicity, much of which is yet to be studied and documented.
-As a developing, agricultural country, invertebrates play an integral role in public health and food security, which makes the study thereof here both fascinating and vital.
+In a developing, agricultural country like Kenya, invertebrates play an integral role in public health and food security.
+This makes this study both fascinating and vital.
 This program provides students with the tools needed to study insects and arachnids in the field and understand their roles in the health of an ecosystem and the national economy.

-This program is primarily based in Western Kenya’s Kakamega Forest, the Eastern-most remnant of central African ‘Congo-Guinean Rainforest’.
-The overall diversity of this rainforest, along with its proximity to economically important water bodies and both large scale and subsistence farms, makes this a natural starting point for this study.
+This program is primarily based in Western Kenya’s Kakamega Forest, the Eastern-most remnant of the central African ‘Congo-Guinean Rainforest’.
+The overall diversity of this rainforest, along with its proximity to economically important water bodies and both large-scale and subsistence farms makes this a natural starting point for this study.
 Kakamega is split into two parts: the first is run by the Kenya Forest Service, which allows a limited amount of human activity and extraction of forest products; the second is run by the Kenya Wildlife Service, which allows for no extractive activities.
-Both areas will be studied, along with nearby farms, rivers and Lake Victoria to the southwest.
+Both areas will be studied, along with nearby farms, rivers, and Lake Victoria to the southwest.

 During this program, students will:

 - Develop valuable intercultural communication skills through language and culture lessons and meaningful community engagement

 - Analyze and understand the diversity of Kenyan wildlife through the collection and analysis of various invertebrate species

 - Critically reflect on individual growth and transformation by means of structured reflection sessions and transformative questionnaires

 - Analyze the various challenges facing the conservation of Kenyan wildlife and the ways in which these are being actively overcome

 Note: Specific learning outcomes and activities can be constructed in collaboration with EDU Africa’s dedicated curriculum development team.